USAF Hunter-Killer

 Hunter-Killer is an unofficial project name based upon an Aviation Week & Space Technology article.
 The U.S. Air Force's Hunter-Killer program was a tactical unmanned combat air vehicles (UCAV) procurement program.
 The General Atomics MQ-9 Reaper, a variant of the MQ-1 Predator won the project and was deployed in Afghanistan.

+The term “HK” or Hunter-Killer was used in the 1984 film The Terminator to describe autonomous, twin-ducted fan UAS capable of identifying and destroying targets.

 History

 This is the U.S. Air Force program for which several companies have developed vehicles.

 Although the J-UCAS concept is a long way from the early idea of a "reusable cruise missile", that notion is apparently alive and well.